Aleshsparrow/Updated-Portfolio-2/README copy.md

     This project is a revision of my previous portfolio project.
 I decided to update and polish my portfolio to make it more appealing and also add new projects to it.

+    I also added a database and and connected it to the form so I can capture information entered by user when the send button is clicked.

     Link to the live website can be found in the contact section.